Chris Jonathon is currently an art student at the renowned Villa Arson, Ecole Nationale Supérieure d'Art in Nice - France.

 Chris became fond of using pen ink as his main medium though, all his anger and sadness were aggressively put on paper in forms of crying and screaming faces who appeared to be in great pain.
 Three years passed and Chris was still stuck in this country after his parents were robbed of everything they once owned.
 They had nowhere to go, and no other way but to wait.
 He kept making art without knowing that one day he would apply for an art school.

-In 2018, Chris got a Visa to come to France.
+In 2018, Chris came to France.
 He started experimenting with a lot of different mediums until he found what truly inspired him.
 During that time, Chris' practice drastically changed and took a smoother, more colorful and abstract road.
 One day, he learned that he has Synesthesia, which is a condition where your senses work together like connecting numbers, colors, odours, people with each other.
 Ever since then, Chris trusts and relies on his senses to visualize then create colorful, textured and fluid movements, sometimes they're recognized as muscles, ties, or waves.

 You have a question?
 Contact us, we'd love to hear from you!